Enam88/Waterflow/readme.md

 To run the tests, use the following command:
 ```sh

 python <test_script_name>.py

 ```

 ## Deployment
 The `app.py` script is provided for deploying the trained models.

-## Contributing
-Please ensure that your contributions adhere to the repository's guidelines.
-Fork the repository, create a new branch for your feature or bugfix, and submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
 ```